MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

  * The number of cloud documents that you worked on (read, edited, or reviewed)
  * The number of cloud documents that you worked on outside of working hours

 To see these insights, you must have worked on at least three OneDrive or SharePoint cloud documents during the past week.

 ## Collaboration tips

-You might miss out on valuable collaboration time if you're spending too much time on email or impromptu calls or in meetings or chats.
+You might miss out on valuable collaboration time if you're spending too much time on email or in impromptu calls, meetings, or chats.
 Research shows that typically doing just four to five things differently can enable you to increase your collaboration time by 18% to 24%.
+Over collaboration can sometimes hamper personal productivity.

 #### Batch email time